aarni57/lrutrack/README.md

-# slru
-Simple least-recently-used cache implementation in C
+# Least-recently-used tracking helper in C